syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows the output rendered when above code is executed.
+The following screenshot shows the output rendered when above code is executed:
 ![](SfDataGrid_images/MultiColumnGrouping_XForms.png)

 ## Indent column customizations

 Indent columns are the columns present to the left of the `CaptionSummaryRows` when `GroupingMode` is set as multiple.
 The number of indent cells in each `CaptionSummaryRow` will be determined by the level of that `Group`.
-For example, the first group will have only one indent cell and the next immediate group will have an extra indent cell and keeps on adding by one for each lower level groups to maintain the tree structure.
+For example, the first group will have only one indent cell and the next immediate group will have an extra indent cell.
+It keeps on adding by one for each lower level groups to maintain the tree structure.
 Each data row will have indent cells count equal to the level of the last sub group in view.
 The following customizations can be done for indent cells:

 ### Customize indent column width

 By default, the width of the indent column is 20.
-To customize the width of indent column, use [IndentColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IndentColumnWidth.html) property as follows:
+To customize the width of indent column, use the [IndentColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~IndentColumnWidth.html) property as follows:

 {% tabs %}

 {% highlight xaml %}